 - Speak the Word: a Study in Oral Communication.
 This course addresses how to be an effective communicator of the Word; learn how to articulate ideas clearly, argue logically, listen carefully, and unify groups of people under a common goal.
 Authentic and effective communication skills are a must for effective speakers and communicators of the Word.

-Four three-credit elective courses are required.
+Three elective courses are required.
 These elective courses can be PhD/ThM courses offered by PRTS (any combination from the Systematic Theology, Historical Theology, or Biblical Studies emphases) and by partner institutes, including but not limited to The Master’s Academy, The Institute of Expository Preaching, among others.
-A maximum of two of the four required elective courses can be independent or directed studies.
-For information on a directed study, please contact the seminary registrar.
+However, tuition and administration expenses of external course are not covered by PRTS nor included in the tuition as outlined below.
+A maximum of one of the three elective courses can be an independent study.
+For information on an independent study, please contact the seminary registrar.